Read Mapping Near Non-Volatile Memory: : Macroscopic View

-Input and output queues handle the communication to the outside world, by retrieving {\ssq}s to be processed on the input end, and upon completion of the mapping, by providing the indices of the most {\em similar} sub-sequences of the \srg\ to each \ssq, on the output end.
+Input and output queues handle the communication to the outside world, by retrieving {\ssq}s on the input end, and upon completion of the mapping, by providing the indices of the most {\em similar} sub-sequences of the \srg\ to each \ssq, on the output end.